grafana/loki/docs/sources/clients/promtail/troubleshooting.md

 The `--inspect` flag should not be used in production, as the calculation of changes between pipeline stages negatively impacts Promtail's performance.

+Please note that only **the first configuration entry** under the `scrape_config` item will be applied while using the `--stdin` mode.
+Ensure this is the job configuration you need to test.

 ## Pipe data to Promtail